pivotal/docs-tap/cartographer-conventions/creating-conventions.md

 your organization.

-Convention servers deployed to the cluster will not take action unless triggered to do so by the second component of Convention Service, the [convention controller](#convention-controller).
+Convention servers deployed to the cluster will not take action unless triggered to do so by the second component of Cartographer Conventions, the [convention controller](#convention-controller).

 ### <a id='convention-controller'></a>Convention controller